dragonfly-science/dragonfly-website/content/people/vacancies/content.md

 > International applicants are asked to check their visa eligibility on the Immigration New Zealand website.

 >
-> Applications close on Friday, 13 March 2020.
+> Applications close on Saturday, 14 March 2020.